jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * what is the same?
 * what is different?

-The difference between my expectations and reality, which is what happens when the program runs, gives me a clue about what to change to make them match.
+The difference between my expectations and reality - what happens when the program runs, gives me a clue about what to change to make them match.

 ----